Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Gets the status of a collection duplication task' uses a specific verb ('Gets') and resource ('status of a collection duplication task'), clearly distinguishing it from sibling tools like 'duplicateCollection' (which initiates duplication) and other get tools.
+The description 'Gets the status of a collection duplication task' uses a specific verb ('Gets') and identifies the exact resource ('status of a collection duplication task').
+It clearly differentiates from sibling tools like 'duplicateCollection' and other getters, making its purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.